Skip to main content

 Wildlife Ecosystems

-The reserve's grasslands support characteristic steppe fauna including bobak marmots, ground squirrels, steppe polecats, and hares.
-Bird communities include great bustards, stone curlews, various larks, and raptors such as steppe eagles and long-legged buzzards.
-The invertebrate diversity is exceptional with hundreds of specialized steppe butterfly, beetle, and grasshopper species many of which are found nowhere else.
+The reserve's grasslands support 26 mammal species and 115 bird species, with characteristic steppe fauna including bobak marmots (Marmota bobak), ground squirrels, steppe polecats, and hares.
+[1] Bird communities include great bustards, stone curlews, various larks, and raptors such as steppe eagles and long-legged buzzards.
+The invertebrate diversity is exceptional, with hundreds of specialized steppe butterfly, beetle, and grasshopper species.
 The chalk hill clusters harbor endemic invertebrates adapted to the extreme chalky substrate conditions.
+The reserve supports 10 fish species in its river branches.
+The reserve's scattered, small clusters face edge-effect pressures, and the fauna of occupied Donetsk Oblast branches is currently unmonitored.

 Flora Ecosystems

-The botanical diversity is the reserve's primary value, with each cluster preserving distinct steppe community types.
-Feather grass species including Stipa lessingiana, Stipa ucrainica, and Stipa pulcherrima dominate the grasslands.
-The chalk clusters support a unique flora of calcicole endemics found only in the Donets Ridge region.
-The chernozem steppe clusters display the rich forb diversity of meadow-steppe with hundreds of wildflower species creating successive blooming waves from March through October.
-Over 900 plant species have been documented across all clusters.
+The botanical diversity is the reserve's primary scientific value, with 926 species of higher plants documented across all branches.
+[1] Feather grass species including Stipa lessingiana, Stipa ucrainica, and Stipa pulcherrima dominate the grasslands, with 14 Stipa species recorded across the reserve.
+[2] The Kreidova Flora branch supports a unique calcicole flora of chalk-habitat endemics found only in the Donets Ridge region, including rare centaurea and yarrow species specific to the area.
+[1] The Khomutovskyi branch displays the rich forb diversity of meadow-steppe with successive wildflower blooming waves from March through October.
+The chalk hill vegetation and granite outcrop flora of Kamiani Mohyly represent ecologically distinct communities not found in the flat chernozem steppe.

 Geology